hhanh00/docs/content/hg/index.md

 # Content Feed

 The first reply from the server MUST be the content feed.
-It SHOULD have no data.
+It MAY have no data.
+The client will ignore the data field.
+It SHOULD have assets.
+If not, the content feed is empty.

 # Sequence